ctb/titus-blog/src/2017-binder-workshop.md

-The Jupyter folk picked up the binder concept and reimplemented the Web site with somewhat enhanced functionality, building the new BinderHub software in Python around JupyterHub and breaking the repository-to-docker code out into `repo2docker`.
+The Jupyter folk picked up the binder concept and reimplemented the Web site with somewhat enhanced functionality, building the new BinderHub software in Python around JupyterHub and splitting the repository-to-docker code out into `repo2docker`.
 This is now running on a day-to-day basis on a beta site.